-- o 90% of the cities' growth is in the established and center/corridor communities and 90% small-lot and attached homes by 2040. - o Project level VMT is 15% below (or 85% of) the regional average.
+- o 90% of the cities' growth is in the established and center/corridor communities and 90% small lot and attached homes by 2040. - o Project level VMT is 15% below (or 85% of) the regional average.

-1. Electrification: New Construction
+2. Electrification of New Construction

-Mandate all-electric construction in new buildings by 2023.
+Mandate all-electric construction to eliminate fossil fuel use in new low-rise\ buildings by 2023 and all buildings by 2026.\\

-2. Electrification: Existing Buildings
+3. Electrification of Existing Buildings